chetnadhir/chetnadhir/README.md

 - 👋 Hi, I’m @chetnadhir
-- 👀 I’m interested in game dev.
+- 👀 I’m interested in software dev
-- 🌱 I’m currently learning c.
+- 🌱 I’m currently learning c and sql.

 <!---
 chetnadhir/chetnadhir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.